What is the ICD-10 Code for Hypertension?

 Conclusion

 Hypertension is prevalent among many patients but coding of this condition correctly requires close attention to documentation detail.
 There are many types of hypertension; the most common types of hypertension include essential hypertension, pulmonary hypertension, chronic kidney disease (CKD), heart failure, hypertensive crisis and pregnancy related conditions.
 It is imperative that the code is an exact match with the documentation for the patient’s clinical history in the chart.
+You want to reduce denial rates as well as make the process of completing a full claim clearer for both you and your patients.
+Our billing specialists have the expertise to provide you with assistance in navigating Hypertension within the ICD-10 coding system.
+For assistance with Hypertension denial management, or if you would like to know how to improve your Billing process workflow, please feel free to contact us for an appointment today!FAQs

 The standard code for primary hypertension is I10.